 A “qualified professional” is a biologist trained in the assessment of habitat requirements of the ESA-listed species that overlap with your project’s action area.

+Studies or surveys that do not require soil/ground disturbance are allowed.
+Wetland delineation, soil infiltration testing, and geotechnical drilling/boring are permitted.

 Riparian zones are the areas bordering rivers and other bodies of surface water.
 They include the floodplain as well as the riparian buffers adjacent to the floodplain.
 Riparian zones are visually defined by a greenbelt with a characteristic suite of plants that are adapted to and depend on the shallow water table.